 Apply a lip balm morning and night, at the very end of your skin care routine.
 For chapped lips, reapply a layer right before bed.
 In the morning, applying lip balm at the end of your skin care routine but before your makeup will give the balm time to absorb.
 Excess lip balm can cause lip color to fade faster or smear, so dab away any excess right before applying lip color.

 For lips that struggle with dryness, look for nourishing lip primers to wear underneath lipstick.
 You can also opt for colored balms and glosses to give lips hydration while adding a pop of color.

 Concealer can certainly make blemishes, dark spots, and other imperfections lighter, but it won't make them vanish.
-For that, you need to treat the underlying problem.
+For that, you need to address the underlying problem.

-For acne, before you apply concealer try using a spot treatment on your blemishes.
-Ideally, the spot treatment will contain ingredients like salicylic acid, which can penetrate the pore wall to clear out acne causing oil and bacteria.
+For breakouts, before you apply concealer try using a spot treatment on your blemishes.
+Ideally, the spot treatment will contain ingredients like salicylic acid, which can penetrate the pore wall to clear out blackheads causing oil and bacteria.
 Salicylic acid also has a preventive effect, in that it helps unclog your pores to stop breakouts from happening in the first place.

 If sun spots, redness, or uneven skin tone are a problem for you, try applying a serum before your makeup.
 Look for products with vitamin C, hyaluronic acid, methylsulfonylmethane (MSM), or Niacinamide to help nourish, hydrate and brighten for younger-looking skin.

 This may not directly relate to everyday makeup application, but it's arguably the single most important thing you can do to keep your skin radiant, smooth, and young.
 By applying a sunscreen daily before you put on makeup, you'll:

 - Preserve the strength of your skin's collagen and elastin (skin's building blocks)